libretro/docs/docs/library/ep128emu.md

 ## Usage

 Load any supported content file.
 Content type will be autodetected, and if possible, started.
 Content-specific [configuration file](https://github.com/libretro/ep128emu-core/blob/core/core/sample.ep128cfg) is also loaded if present.
 Without content, core starts with Enterprise 128 disk configuration.

+In case of multi-disk (or multi-tape) games, use the Disk Control menu to add the subsequent images and switch between them.
+You can also use RetroArch's built-in memory analyzer to set up cheats.

 ## Core options